-During the last 50 years, the number of children receiving assistance from the Child Welfare Service at the end of the year has increased more than six-fold from 6 000 to 38 700.
-An even greater number of children received support in one form or another during the year - 53 200 in 2012.
+During the last 50 years, the number of children receiving assistance from the Child Welfare Service at the end of the year has increased more than six-fold from 6 000 to 37 800.
+An even greater number of children received support in one form or another during the year - almost 54 000 in 2014.
 This is equivalent to about 4 per cent of all children aged 0-17.

-Most of these children receive different forms of assistance, such as home visits, personal support contacts or kindergarten.
+Most of these children receive different forms of assistance, such as visit homes, personal support contacts or kindergarten.
 About one-third of the children have been placed outside the family, the majority in foster homes.
 The use of emergency homes has increased sharply in recent years.